 With thanks to our friends and knowledge partners Bloom Consulting, 2thinknow and Resonance Consulting for supporting our city profiles by contributing latest research insights and benchmarking data.

 Both for offering an inviting environment for business and for attracting tourism, Mexico’s performance is quite satisfying, thus reflecting, to a good extent, its capital assets.

-When it comes to tourism performance, the Travel and Tourism Competitiveness Index (2017) also ranked Mexico as first in Latin America and 22nd worldwide, followed by Brazil (27th).
-Mexico has improved its ranking by 8 positions since 2015.
-This achievement cannot directly be attributed to Mexico City though, but was driven by other cities and regions in the country.
+When it comes to tourism performance, the Travel and Tourism Competitiveness Index (2019) has ranked Mexico as first in Latin America and 19th worldwide, followed by Brazil (32nd).
+Mexico has improved its ranking by 11 positions since 2015.
+This achievement cannot directly be attributed to Mexico City though but was driven by other cities and regions in the country.

 Mexico City as a digital nomad destination stands out for being an overall warm city, very walkable and comparatively affordable, according to the Nomad List.

 However, Mexico City is also characterised as having low air quality and certain neighborhoods are considered unsafe.
 Internet speed is considered to be good.
 The Digital Life Abroad report ranks Mexico as a whole 26th out of 68 countries.

 However appealing for business and tourism, Mexico City isn’t yet a well-reputed or influential city, as shown by several studies.
 In the Global Power City Index (2019), which analyses cities’ global influence through the perspective of five global actors (managers, artists, researchers, visitors, and residents), the city’s score is as low as 807.6/1800.

 Ranked only 44th among 48 cities worldwide, Mexico City has decreased five positions since 2018 in this ranking, mostly due to its poor performance in research and development attractiveness.